Carleton Waste Wizard

 Textbooks for Change

-If you have any unwanted post-secondary textbooks published in the last 15 years, drop them off at our Textbook for Change dropboxes on campus.
-Textbooks for Change is an organization that provides affordable and accessible educational materials to students locally and abroad.
-Every textbook is reused or recycled – a great way to reduce your environmental impact!
+If you have any post-secondary textbooks published in the last 15 years that you no longer need, you can drop them off at our Textbooks for Change drop boxes on campus.
+Textbooks for Change is an organization that strives to provide affordable and accessible educational materials to students both locally and abroad.
+They ensure that every textbook donated is either reused or recycled, which is an excellent way to minimize your environmental impact.

 Find a donation box on campus near you: